 If you’re able, opt for raw honey instead of pasteurized.
 Raw honey is generally healthier than pasteurized honey as it doesn’t contain any hidden ingredients.
 It’s the real true form of honey, so it has a more complex and unique flavor that goes smashingly in desserts.

 Since honey comes in liquid form, use about ¼ cup of honey for every cup of coconut sugar required.
-You may also need to reduce the liquid content of your recipe so as to not change its consistency.

 Maple Sugar